smartdevicelink/sdl_app_library_guides/docs/Customizing Look and Functionality/Customizing Help Prompts/index.md

 ```
 !@

-## Help Prompt
+## Configuring the  Help Prompt
-In SDL, the user is able to request assistance with using your app by saying "Help" on head units that support voice recognition.
-This will display the help menu discussed above, but it can also speak a custom spoken text-to-speech response to the user.
+On head units that support voice recognition, a user can request assistance by saying "Help."
+In addition to displaying the help menu discussed above a custom spoken text-to-speech response can be spoken to the user.

 @![iOS]
 ##### Objective-C